 3 reasons to get an 80-10-10 mortgage

-If you can save money by not paying PMI.
-If you’ve determined that your monthly private mortgage insurance payment is likely to be steep, an 80-10-10 mortgage can get you into the house without incurring those costs.
-However, make sure you know what your monthly payments on your first and second loans might be long-term, especially if both have variable rate components.
-You’ll want to understand the full scope of your commitment to make sure a piggyback mortgage is more cost-effective than paying PMI.
-Your lender will be able to help you determine those numbers.
+You can save money by not paying PMI.
+If you’ve determined your monthly PMI payment is likely to be steep, an 80-10-10 mortgage can get you the keys to the house without those costs.
+You’ll want to understand the full scope of your commitment to make sure getting a second mortgage to avoid PMI is more cost-effective than paying PMI.

-If you want to buy in a high-cost market.
-You can usually only get a conventional mortgage up to a certain dollar amount, which in most areas will be $484,350 in 2019.
+You want to buy in a high-cost market.
+Conforming conventional mortgages are only available up to a certain dollar amount, which in most areas is $510,400 in 2020.
+Some areas with higher home prices have higher conforming loan limits up to $765,600.
 An 80-10-10 loan can be a useful tool in places where those loan limits fall short of home prices.

-If you want to hold on to your cash.
-Piggyback loans can be attractive options even if you can afford to put 20% down.
-Marquez said some borrowers will opt for an 80-10-10 mortgage to keep more cash readily available.
+You want to hold on to your cash.
+For some borrowers, 80-10-10 loans can be an attractive option even if they can afford to put down 20% but want to have more cash on hand.
 At the start, they avoid making a larger down payment, conserving cash.
-Then they might strategically pay down or spend more on the home equity line of credit as needed.
+Then they might strategically pay down or spend more on the HELOC or home equity loan as needed.

 3 reasons you might choose not to get an 80-10-10 mortgage

-If you want to avoid high-interest payments on the second loan.
-The home equity line of credit typically has a variable rate — and in a rising interest rate environment, this prospect may spook you out of looking at 80-10-10 products.
-If it doesn’t, consider making larger monthly payments even if you’re in an interest-only period, Marquez recommended.
-Paying that second loan down will directly impact your long-term monthly expenses, he said.
+You want to avoid high-interest payments on the second loan.
+HELOCs typically have a variable rate.
+If interest rates are rising, this may spook you out of looking at 80-10-10 products.
+If it doesn’t, consider making larger monthly payments even if you’re in an interest-only period.
+Paying down that second loan will directly impact your long-term monthly expenses.

-If you’re worried about not being able to refinance in the future.
-The Consumer Financial Protection Bureau found that refinancing could be more difficult if you have loans with two different lenders, especially if you’re struggling with repayments or if your home dropped in value.
-Marquez advised borrowers to work with lenders who offer 80-10-10 programs in-house so that you’re only working with one company.
-But even then, it’s worth asking about refinancing options and potential obstacles before you sign for the loans.
+You’re worried about not being able to refinance or sell in the future.
+Refinancing can be more difficult if you have loans with two lenders, especially if you’re struggling with repayments or if your home drops in value.
+Work with lenders that offer both parts of an 80-10-10 loan so that you’re only working with one company.
+But even then, it’s worth asking about future refinancing options and potential obstacles before you sign for the loans.

-If the long-term costs don’t outweigh the benefits.
+Your long-term costs don’t outweigh the benefits.
 A piggyback loan won’t always save you money, even if you’re not paying PMI.
-You’ll need to pay closing costs and interest on both loans, and the variable rate interest on the second loan may exceed what you’d pay in PMI.
-It’s a good idea to ask your lender for estimates of what you’ll pay on a single mortgage with PMI versus what you’ll pay with an 80-10-10 so you can compare the two and clearly see which works best for your financial needs, according to the CFPB.
+It depends on the first and second mortgage interest rates.
+You’ll also need to pay closing costs on both loans.
+Ask your lender for estimates of what you’ll pay on a single mortgage with PMI versus what you’ll pay with an 80-10-10 loan so you can compare the two.

-If you decide against an 80-10-10 loan, but are still unable to save the 20% down payment you might have hoped for, you still have options.
+If you decide against an 80-10-10 loan but are still unable to save for a 20% down payment, you have options.

 First, you can simply pay mortgage insurance.
-FHA loans let you put down as little as 3.5% and include a mortgage insurance premium that you’ll pay monthly until your mortgage is paid off.
-Conventional mortgages with down payments of less than 20% are subject to private mortgage insurance, which is also paid monthly until the borrower reaches 20% equity in the home.
+Federal Housing Administration (FHA) loans let you put down as little as 3.5% but include a mortgage insurance premium that you’ll pay monthly until your mortgage is paid off.

-If you’re dead-set on avoiding PMI, here are some other choices.
+If you’re set on avoiding PMI, here are some other choices: